Energy saving tips for small businesses

 Request your smart meter

-Smart meters will be offered to every home and small business (those with fewer than 10 employees) by 2020.
-They provide accurate readings directly to suppliers, bringing an end to estimated bills, and show customers what they are spending in pounds and pence, in near real time.
+Smart meters will be offered to every home and small business (those with fewer than 10 employees) by the end of 2020.